100 Notable alumni of

 -

-Howard Winchester Hawks was an American film director, producer and screenwriter of the classic Hollywood era.
-Critic Leonard Maltin called him "the greatest American director who is not a household name."
+Howard Winchester Hawks was an American film director, producer, and screenwriter of the classic Hollywood era.
+The critic Leonard Maltin called him "the greatest American director who is not a household name."
 Roger Ebert called Hawks "one of the greatest American directors of pure movies, and a hero of auteur critics because he found his own laconic values in so many different kinds of genre material."
+He was nominated for the Academy Award for Best Director for Sergeant York (1941) and earned the Honorary Academy Award in 1974.

 -